Eduardo P. Braun

 Previously, as CEO of KKR-backed Lightcast, Matt and his team invented the field of real-time labor market data, a breakthrough innovation that transformed the way employers, education institutions, policy makers, and workers understand, plan for, and connect with the world of work.
 By mining billions of job openings and career histories, Matt led the company to become the global authority on the market for talent.

 Previously, Matt worked at McKinsey & Company and at Capital One.
 He writes widely on the job market and is consulted frequently by public officials and global media.
 Matt holds an AB from Princeton University and an MBA from Harvard and is a Member of the Council on Foreign Relations.

-Senior VP & General Manager Knock at RealPage Inc.
+Former Senior VP & General Manager Knock at RealPage Inc.

 Manjit Singh is an experienced and forward-thinking executive currently serving as SVP/GM Knock at RealPage Inc after RealPage acquired Knock, Inc. where he was Chief Operating Officer.
 Manjit is currently a Board member at Emergn, Inc, Board Member at Upstream Security, Board member at PetSmart Charities, and a Board Member at Soom, Inc., and was previously a member of the Audit Committee at Toyota Motors North America.
 Manjit is also an advisory board member for several startups and venture capital companies, including Tricentis, and Greylock Partners.
 He has expertise in digital innovation, cybersecurity, and business transformation and is frequently sought out as a speaker at various events on these topics.